5 of the Best Daily Vocal Exercises for Singers

 This is the easiest vocal exercise of all the vocal warm ups on this list.
 Think of the sound of a fire engine passing by, and imitate it with your voice.
 Start at the lowest note in your range, and slide through every note to the top of your range.
 If you can sing the low notes and high notes, then you know you are in good vocal shape!

-Here’s a video that goes over sirens and other helpful vocal warm ups:
+Here’s a video that goes over sirens and other helpful singing warm ups:

 Sirens are a good way to tell if you are vocally fatigued.
 If you’re unable to hit the low or high notes, then it’s best not to push too hard.
+Start with as little volume and effort as possible, and gradually build up the dynamics as you get more warmed up.
 You can try this warm up in reverse too, by starting with your mouth open wide, going from high to low.

 About the Author: Liz T. teaches singing in Brooklyn, NY, as well as online.
 She is a graduate of the Berklee College of Music with a BM in Vocal Performance and currently teaches all styles of music.
 Learn more about Liz here!